jean-acsas/dataanalytics-utls/README.md

-## Some helpful commands as well as legacy scripts I of previous data analysis projects (see attachments)
+## Some helpful commands as well as longer scripts for some of my previous data analysis projects (see attachments)

 ### SPSS